MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

    ms.date="05/05/2017"
    ms.author="archanan"/>

-# Register and use custom APIs in PowerApps
+# Register and use custom connectors in PowerApps
 PowerApps enables you to build full-featured apps with no traditional application code.
 But in some cases you need to extend PowerApps capabilites, and web services are a natual fit for this.
 Your app can connect to a service, perform operations, and get data back.
-When you have a web service you want to connect to with PowerApps, you register the service as a custom API.
+When you have a web service you want to connect to with PowerApps, you register the service as a custom connector.
 This process enables PowerApps to understand the characteristics of your web API, including the authentication that it requires, the operations that it supports, and the parameters and outputs for each of those operations.

-In this topic, we'll look at the steps required to register and use a custom API, and we'll use the Azure Cognitive Services [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) as an example.
+In this topic, we'll look at the steps required to register and use a custom connector, and we'll use the Azure Cognitive Services [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) as an example.
 This API identifies the language, sentiment, and key phrases in text that you pass to it.
-The following image shows the interaction between the service, the custom API we create from it, and the app that calls the API.
+The following image shows the interaction between the service, the custom connector we create from it, and the app that calls the API.

 ![API, custom connector, and app](./media/register-custom-api/intro-graphic.png)